thelenlucas/obsidian-sync/Second Brain/Areas Via 2D Integration.md

 # Ghist
-Part of a series on #Calculus
+Part of a series on #Mathematics/Calculus

 Using double [[Integration]], we can find the area of a region through doubling integrals over an area instead of a single integration.
 This application requires less reasoning about the functions physical properties and is easier to impliment.